Proboscis Monkeys, Borneo

 English Tea House Sandakan, Borneo

 Next door is Agnes Keith House, former home to the American author.
-On your return to Sandakan, you can see the Chinese temple, Sam Sing Kung and the Malaysian Fountain.
+On your return to Sandakan, you can other attractions like the Chinese temple, Sam Sing Kung and the Malaysian Fountain.

 Day 8: Kota Kinabalu